iGovDirect/Security-Review/README.md

 Counter Measures: We regulary keep back-up dumpes on usb-sticks around the world

-**Scenario:** Attacker tries a brut force attack agaist auth cloud function
+**Scenario:** Attacker tries a brut force attack agaist auth cloud function on multiple accounts to trigger them to lock down in an attemt to disrupt the servie

-Counter Measures:
+Counter Measures: Before asking for username and password, a unique token is required.

 **Scenario:** Physical access with the target pc due to burglary or theft